-On March 18, 2020, PJM submitted its compliance filing in response to FERC's December 19, 2019 Order.138 In its filing, PJM submitted revisions to their tariff to modify the application of the MOPR to address state subsidies and their impact in the PJM capacity market.
+On March 18, 2020, PJM submitted its compliance filing in response to FERC's December 19, 2019 Order.
+140 In its filing, PJM submitted revisions to their tariff to modify the application of the MOPR to address state subsidies and their impact in the PJM capacity market.
 The PJM filing also provided a timetable for conducting the BRA for the 2022-2023 Delivery Year.
 Specifically, PJM proposed to complete all pre-auction activities and open the BRA for the 2022-2023 Delivery Year within six and a half months after the date of FERC's acceptance of PJM's compliance filing.
-In order to accommodate a request made by the Organization of PJM States to delay the BRA to May 2021,139 PJM proposed that, in the event that legislation directly applicable to new elections of the Fixed Resource Requirement Alternative140 is enacted before June 1, 2020, and upon request of a state public utility commission acting in its official capacity, PJM would have the limited ability to extend the schedule for the BRA to no later than March 31, 2021.
+In order to accommodate a request made by the Organization of PJM States to delay the BRA to May 2021, 141 PJM proposed that, in the event that legislation directly applicable to new elections of the Fixed Resource Requirement Alternative 142 is enacted before June 1, 2020, and upon request of a state public utility commission acting in its official capacity, PJM would have the limited ability to extend the schedule for the BRA to no later than March 31, 2021.

-On April 16, 2020, FERC issued an Order addressing requests for rehearing of its December 19, 2019 Order.141 In that Order, FERC largely upheld their December 19, 2019 Order.
+On April 16, 2020, FERC issued an Order addressing requests for rehearing of its December 19, 2019 Order.
+In that Order, FERC largely upheld their December 19, 2019 Order.
 FERC also directed PJM to make another compliance filing within 45 days of the date of the Order (i.e., by June 1, 2020).
-On June 1, 2020, PJM submitted the second compliance filing addressing the issues raised in FERC's Order which include, but are not limited to (i) modifying the March 18, 2020 filing to include separate provisions for the pre-existing MOPR and the new MOPR for capacity resources with a state subsidy, (ii) clarifying that state default service procurements are state subsidies, and proposing language that will allow for the continuation of normal commercial activity associated with state default service auctions while safeguarding against any revenues that would distort the competitiveness of the RPM auctions, (iii) updating the March 18, 2020 filing to clarify that subsidized capacity resources procured in a bilateral transaction cannot be used to replace a non-subsidized capacity resource's capacity commitment, and (iv) revising the proposed tariff language to be consistent with FERC's clarification in the April 16, 2020 Order that zonal net revenues are to be used for calculating default offer price floors for new capacity resources and that resource-specific net revenues should be used for calculating default net avoidable cost rate values for existing resources.142
+On June 1, 2020, PJM submitted the second compliance filing addressing the issues raised in FERC's Order which include, but are not limited to (i) modifying the March 18, 2020 filing to include separate provisions for the pre-existing MOPR and the new MOPR for capacity resources with a state subsidy, (ii) clarifying that state default service procurements are state subsidies, and proposing language that will allow for the continuation of normal commercial activity associated with state default service auctions while safeguarding against any revenues that would distort the competitiveness of the RPM auctions, (iii) updating the March 18, 2020 filing to clarify that subsidized capacity resources procured in a bilateral transaction cannot be used to replace a non-subsidized capacity resource's capacity commitment, and (iv) revising the proposed tariff language to be consistent with FERC's clarification in the April 16, 2020 Order that zonal net revenues are to be used for calculating default offer price floors for new capacity resources and that resource-specific net revenues should be used for calculating default net avoidable cost rate values for existing resources.
+144

-On October 15, 2020, FERC issued an Order largely accepting PJM's June 1, 2020 compliance filing, denying the compliance filing in part, and directed PJM to submit another compliance filing within 30 days of the Order.143 In that Order, FERC indicated that the date for the upcoming 2022-2023 Base Residual Auction could not be set until an Order on the pending Energy and Ancillary Services ("E&AS") compliance filing was resolved.144 https://www.pjm.com/-/media/about-pjm/who-we-are/publicdisclosures/20200219-opsi-letter-re-scheduling-next-base-case-residual-auction.ashx?la=en.
+On October 15, 2020, FERC issued an Order largely accepting PJM's June 1, 2020 compliance filing, denying the compliance filing in part, and directed PJM to submit another compliance filing within 30 days of the Order.
+145 In that Order, FERC indicated that the date for the upcoming 2022-2023 Base Residual Auction could not be set until an Order on the pending Energy and Ancillary Services ("E&AS") compliance filing was resolved.
+146